 At the top of the page you’ll see the option to Reset this PC.
 Click Get started and you’ll then see a blue box appear with two choices – Keep my files and Remove everything.

 Choose the former if you want your data left in place, or the latter for a completely fresh version of Windows 10.

 Your PC will now reinstall Windows and hopefully leave you with a much faster boot time when it’s finished.

 If all the software avenues have been explored then the final consideration is hardware.
-Swapping your old hard drive for a new superfast SSD is an easy upgrade that often grants huge speed boosts on older machines.
+Replacing your old hard drive with a new superfast SSD is a sure way to grant huge speed boosts on older machines.

-So if you’re not frightened of opening up your machine, a quick read of our How to install an SSD in your PC would be time well spent.
+So if you’re not frightened of opening up your machine, here's how to install an SSD in your PC.